marklishansky/url-short/README.md

 |HTTP_PORT| 10010|
 |DB_CONNECTION||

-Если `DB_CONNECTION` не указывается то используется inMemory хранилище
+if no `DB_CONNECTION` - inMemory inMemory storage will be used

 #### API